Snuggle/snugg.ie/README.md

 ### [🔍 Let's have a look!](https://snugg.ie)

-# What is this based upon?
+# 🏗 What is this based upon?
-I'm using a HTML5 template that I absolutely love called 'Stellar'.
+I'm using a HTML5 template that I absolutely love called 'Stellar' ☄.
 I've edited many of the styles and the overall colour scheme, so it may not look entirely the same anymore.

 ```Stellar by HTML5 UP
 html5up.net | @ajlkn